nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [linuxtechi.com: How to Setup Private Docker Registry in Kubernetes (k8s)](https://www.linuxtechi.com/setup-private-docker-registry-kubernetes/)
 * [itnexst.io: Docker and Kubernetes — root vs. privileged](https://itnext.io/docker-and-kubernetes-root-vs-privileged-9d2a37453dec)
 * [containerjournal.com: Best of 2020: How Docker and Kubernetes Work Together](https://containerjournal.com/topics/container-ecosystems/how-docker-and-kubernetes-work-together/)
+* [blog.sighup.io: How to run Kubernetes without Docker](https://blog.sighup.io/how-to-run-kubernetes-without-docker/) Sooner or later this moment had to come, and it finally has: Kubernetes is deprecating Docker as a Container Runtime Interface in favor of the other supported runtimes.
+Let's try to explain why Docker seems really replaceable.

 ### Kubernetes Cloud Controller Manager
 * [medium: The Kubernetes Cloud Controller Manager](https://medium.com/@m.json/the-kubernetes-cloud-controller-manager-d440af0d2be5)